 If you can't find anything about the house, then consider searching for information about the land.
 For example, if the house is on land where a battle during the Revolutionary War or Civil War was fought, there's a good possibility there are a few ghosts hanging about or at the least some residual energy.

 While it's no guarantee, homes on properties that abut a cemetery often get a little of the ghostly action from the neighboring property.
 Once again, it's not a guarantee, but it can certainly up your chances of having a ghoulishly good time in your new home.

 According to Trulia, the best regions in America for haunted houses are in the Rust Belt (northeastern and midwestern US).
+Likewise, some states have more haunted reputations than others, so they are a good place to start.
 Older homes are the most likely candidates.
 Metro areas are considered high on the list of places ghosts prefer.
 The buildings tend to be older with little new construction, conducive to attracting and keeping ghosts.
 Boston is cited as a top haunted metro.

 Look for Specialty Realtors or Assistance Groups